 If you are trying to move ahead of your competition, try shifting into reverse with your mentoring.

+Accountability is like rain.
+Everyone knows it’s good for you, but no one wants to get wet.
+The one thing you can do to boost accountability it to be specific!
 Ambiguity is the Achilles heel of accountability.
 As specificity increases, rework, frustration, and miscommunication decrease.
 Be specific with your expectations, your coaching, and your language.
 In fact, be more specific than you think you need to be.
 For example, before you leave a meeting or any interaction, state the 3 Ws: what, who and when.
 Ensure all parties are clear on what will be done by whom by when.

 First, building culture with remote teams is no easy task, but it is a key success factor for the leader of tomorrow.
 Second. mastering the tone of the written word (beyond emoticons) will also be key, since such a large majority of all communication will be written vs. spoken.
 Third, the ability to manage through influence vs. authority will be essential as more and more organizations are matrixed and/or have outsourced worker relationships that require collaboration vs. mandates.